 Since 2006, Richard has helped local business owners and professionals grow and prosper through his books, coaching, and marketing consulting services.

 In 2010, one of Richard’s clients needed a lot more than a marketing consultant.
-The Boardroom Executive Suites needed a manager.
-Richard used his marketing and management skills to take the Boardroom from a 32% occupancy rate to being (often) full.
+The Boardroom needed a manager.
+Richard used his marketing and management skills to take the Boardroom from a 32% occupancy rate to being full.
 While not a full-time endeavor, Richard empathizes with brick-and-mortar business owners who struggle to find time for marketing.
-The Boardroom offers full-time offices, part-time offices and virtual offices to business professionals in Southern Oregon.
+The Boardroom now offers meeting rooms, part-time and virtual offices to business professionals in Southern Oregon.

 Richard hosts the Ron Paul Homeschooling Podcast.
 He and his wife homeschooled their four daughters for 19 years.
 Richard coached homeschool speech and debate for 7 years.
 Richard spent 18 months creating a business course for the Ron Paul Curriculum.
 In 180 video-based lessons, “Mr. Emmons” teaches high school students about the world of business, many valuable business skills and how to launch a business during their high school years.
 You can learn more about this online course at www.HighSchoolBiz.com.